sysdiglabs/terraform-azurerm-secure-for-cloud/examples/tenant-subscriptions/README.md

 * This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore
 * All created resources will be created within the tags `product:sysdig-secure-for-cloud`, within the resource-group `sysdig-secure-for-cloud`
+* For **free subscription** users, beware that this example may not deploy properly due to the [1 cloud-account limitation](https://docs.sysdig.com/en/docs/administration/administration-settings/subscription/#cloud-billing-free-tier).
+Open an Issue so we can help you here!

 ![tenant subscription diagram](https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud/blob/master/examples/tenant-subscriptions/diagram-tenant.png?raw=true)